saranshbansal/learn-aws/NOTES.md

 -	Make sure your Security Group does have http rule enabled.
 Select your ASG and check.
 -	If HTTP type rule is not there, edit SG and add it.
 -	Go back to “Instances” section and you should have a running instance which is your web app.
 Select and check ip address to access it.

+# Storage
+### EBS
+Storage service available to connect to EC2 over a network.
+EBS Volumes are available inside AZ.
+They are automatically replicated within AZ.

+### Instance store
+-	Instance store is non-persistent and are physically attached to EC2 servers.
+-	They offer high performance and are used for storing data temporarily which doesn’t need replication.

+### EBS Snapshot (for backup)
+-	Snapshots are created for EC2 Volumes.
+These are stored outside AZ in S3.
+-	Because they are outside AZ, they can be re-used in some other EBS volume in another AZ.
+-	They can also be used to create AMIs

+### EC2 User data and Metadata
+#### User data:
+Allows you to run some code before running instances.
+Limited to 16kb

+#### Metadata:
+Data about EC2 instance.
+By default located at http://<ip-address>/latest/meta-data/<commands>

+### EFS (Elastic File System)

+EFS is file based storage service located outside of AZs (unlike EBS) and can be attached to multiple EC2 instances across AZs.
+It is a great way to attach a shared storage location between instances across AZs. - Supports very large number of instances across many AZs unlike EBS which has certain constraints.
+- EFS > EBS!
+- Access to FS is via NFS (Network file system protocol) and is linux only that’s why we have mount points rather than drive letters.
+- Can be connected to Corporate on-prem data centre.

+### S3
+TBD

 # AWS CloudFormation